SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/README.md

 ![Screenshot from 2023-08-12 13-17-24](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/cf6e946c-7ff3-4cff-b072-b0d6bb92975e)

-* We can observe the waveform after drag and drop all input and output on Time
+* We can observe the waveform after dragging and dropping all input and output on Time
-* Click to zoomfit because the simulator is showing the waveform at very small scale
+* Click to zoom fit because the simulator is showing the waveform at a very small scale
 * By selecting + & - we can zoom in and out respectively after selecting the waveform
-* This icon > and < trace the forward transition and backward transition respectively of waveform after selecting a particular waveform
+* This icon > and < trace the forward transition and backward transition respectively of the waveform after selecting a particular waveform

 </details>